unofficial-sendoh/other_template/projects.md

 ## Transfer Learning With PySpark
-**Techs**: Apache Spark(PySpark), Spark Deep Learning Pipelines, Transfer Learning, Logistic Regression
+**Techs**: Apache Spark(PySpark) - Spark Deep Learning Pipelines - Transfer Learning - Logistic Regression

 There are 10 different classes in Bangla digits.
 A **Spark App** on local system is developed that uses pre-trained **InceptionV3** (weight: imagenet) model as a feature extractor with a logistic multinomial classifier on Bangla digits dataset, trained in a distributed fashion and able to achieve promising result to recognize Bangla handwritten digits.